 Important Dates for the Attem family

 This web page shows only a small excerpt of our Attem research.
-Another 243 words (17 lines of text) covering the years 1066, 1540, 1591, 1583, 1658, 1621, 1622, 1624, 1625, 1628, 1629, 1640, 1682, 1674, 1605, 1670, 1632 and 1706 are included under the topic Early Attem History in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) covering the years 1066, 1540, 1591, 1583, 1658, 1621, 1622, 1624, 1625, 1628, 1629, 1640, 1682, 1674, 1605, 1670, 1632 and 1706 are included under the topic Early Attem History in all our PDF Extended History products and printed products wherever possible.

 Attem Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Hatton, Hattons, Hattyn, Hattins, Hattans and others.

 Early Notables of the Attem family (pre 1700)